Ambro-Gio/ElTuna/README.md

 # ElTuna
-A simple guitar tuner app
+A simple guitar tuner app implemented in Flutter, for convenience and learning purposes.